 Matanuska Glacier is one of Alaska’s few drive-through glaciers, called so because they’re easily accessible by car.
 It’s located on Glenn Highway National Scenic Byway and a popular day trip from Anchorage.

-It’s also one of the few glaciers where you could, if you want, walk right across it, slip, and crack your head.
+It’s also one of the few glaciers where you could, if you want, walk right across, slip, and crack your head on.
 And people do.
 Quite often as it turned out.
 I’d recommend investing in a helmet and a good medical insurance if you want to do something like walking on ice without a crampon.

 If you really think about what glaciers are (a river of ice), and what they do (carve out valleys out of bedrock over millenias) – glaciers are an amazing force of nature.
 From afar, they stand out.
 A river of white and baby blue.
 Up close they’re breathtaking.